nabil828/comp4537-f22/Tutorials/Error-Handling/Express Error-Handling/readme.md

 ### OR Pass The Exception Express Default Error Handler:
 You could the third argument of any middleware function, `next`, to pass an Error from middleware to another.
 The Express default Error handler, is the last middleware in the middlewares chain.
 Remember that we have used `next` before to control the execution of this chain.
-The only difference here, is that we are passing the Error as an input so some error handler eventually catches this error.
+The only difference here, is that we are passing the Error object as an input so some error handler eventually catches this error.